-Mr. Peribere graduated with a degree in business economics and finance from the Institut D'Etudes Politiques in Paris, France.
+Mr. Peribere holds a degree in business economics and finance from the Institut D'Etudes Politiques in Paris, France.

-Mr. Peribere currently serves as a board member of Xylem Inc. where he serves on the Finance, Innovation & Technology Committee and chairs the Leadership Development and Compensation Committee.
+Mr. Peribere is a director of Xylem Inc. where he serves on the Audit Committee and chairs the Leadership Development and Compensation Committee.
 Mr. Peribere previously served as a director of Sealed Air and BMO Financial Corporation.